Vulnerable babies are referred by Social Welfare

 500 children get a nursery education and daily meal at our nine nursery schools

-Sometimes, in rural villages there are no education facilities and so we have built Nursery Schools in partnership with the community.
+Sometimes, in rural villages there are no education facilities and so we have built Nursery Schools in partnership with the communities that children have returned home to.
 This is a place where children can receive free basic nursery education.
 And just as importantly they get a hot nutritious meal every day.
 This can be the only meal that a child gets in a day and so it is essential for development and growth.

 We work closely with the village leaders to build the Nursery and then hand it over to be run by the local community.
 A teacher, an assistant and food will be paid for by Open Arms, but the village own and run the schools.
 We currently support nine Nursery Schools, reaching an estimated 514 children every day.

-They have become an invaluable resource to local communities who are also encouraged to use them for activities that benefit the whole village (such as adult literacy and health testing).
+They have become an invaluable resource to local communities who are also encouraged to use them for activities that benefit the whole village.

 Our principal aim is to return a fit and healthy toddler back to his or her home community.
 Sadly this was not always possible in the past.
-In some situations, such as abandonment, health conditions or further deaths of relatives, going was not be possible.
+In some situations, such as abandonment, health conditions or further deaths of relatives, going home was not always successful.

-A house mother and assistant house mother appointed from within the infant home live in the home with their own families and care for around six children.
+A house mother and assistant house mother appointed from within the infant home live in the home and care for up to six children.
 The mothers have known the children from the very early stages of development and have extremely close ties to them.
-Children go to local schools, make local friends, go on holidays together and become an independent family.
+Children go to local schools, make local friends and learn the skills they need to live independently one day.
+Where family or community links exist we encourage them to develop so that the children can visit regularly and move back to their families as soon as they are ready.